gsusrafael/odoo-ansible-installer/README.md

   - jdauphant.nginx, v2.6
   - dresden-weekly.network-interfaces, 1.0

+To install the required Ansible Roles, you must issue the following commmand:
+    `ansible-galaxy install <role-name>`

+To run this installer, you must use:
+    `ansible-playbook --flush-cache -i hosts stack-setup.yml`

-Please check the variables.yml file for custom configurations.
+Please check the variables.yml file for custom configurations, and the hosts file for initial server node list